networksetcetera/LODS/README.md

 Demo 5

-- mcr.microsoft.com cannont be browsed.
+- mcr.microsoft.com cannot be browsed.
 Instead use Docker Hub to list images published by MS

 - Consider Python in the container (See note in issues) https://hub.docker.com/_/python